That Girl Cooks Healthy

 Lamb-leg-steaks

-Another main meal recipe that I’m adding to the blog.
-This one features lamb leg steaks and a recipe which is currently on rotation in my house.
-I always do lots of trial and error with my recipes, especially the meat based one.
+I always do lots of trial and error with my recipes, especially the meat based ones.
 Sometimes a recipe can taste perfect the first few times.
-Then Charla will try to change things up a bit, with the results varying.

 Lamb-leg-steaks

-I’m a huge fan of lamb leg steaks, that and shanks are my favourite cuts of meat.
-However, I don’t cook it very often as the Island in me has a tendency to cook mutton or goat.
-Both of which aren’t really very popular in the UK but very commonplace amongst many Caribbean Islands.
+However, I don't cook it very often as the Island in me has a tendency to cook mutton or goat.

 Although this lamb leg steaks recipe is not exclusively Caribbean, there a few elements which have some common ground with the Islands.
 The meat is generously seasoned thanks to my homemade marinade and the steaks are well done.